National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 (3) Communication between Vessel and Shore

-Communication of vessel operations and transit would occur in accordance with protocols set forth by the Com and Call Centers proposed to be operated in Barrow, Point Hope, and Point Lay.
+Communication of vessel operations and transit would occur in accordance Start Printed Page 22930with protocols set forth by the Com and Call Centers proposed to be operated in Barrow, Point Hope, and Point Lay.
 This would further enable vessel operators to be aware of marine mammals and subsistence activity in the area.

 Proposed mitigation measures include (1) vessel speed or course alteration, provided that doing so will not compromise operational safety requirements, (2) acoustic equipment shut down, and (3) acoustic source ramp up.